limbeckengineering/BBB/README.md

 The GPSd instillation will have been completed after the init.sh file was run.

-the BBBgps.py file will read GPS data coming from UART4 on the BeagleBone, parse the data, and then send it in DD/MM/SS.SS format.
+the BBBgps.py file will read GPS data coming from UART4 on the BeagleBone, parse the data, and then send it in DD/MM/SS.SSL format back to the user.
+Enabling UART on the BeagleBone uses device tree overlays.
+If you already have the correct files in /lib/firmware then enabling UART is easy (bone_capemgr.# depends on the Bone kernel you have installed):

+           sudo su
+           echo BB-UART4 > /sys/devices/bone_capemgr.9/slots

+And then lock the UART port with gpsd-clients (which was installed in during _init.sh_)

+           gpsd /dev/ttyO4 -F /var/run/gpsd.sock

+Now the BBBgps.py file can be run using Python:

+          sudo python BBBgps.py